The research (foodchain-human-environment interface) at the Institute for Food Safety and Hygiene (ILS) focuses on the following three areas:

 - Antibiotic resistances in microorganisms isolated along the foodchain

-The research results of the year 2018 were published in 42 original peer-reviewed papers, 7 genome announcements, two book chapters, four doctoral and five master theses.
-Furthermore several contributions were presented at national and international congresses.
+The research results of the year 2020 were published in 38 original peer-reviewed papers, 6 genome announcements, one habilitation, five doctoral and six master theses.
+Furthermore several contributions were presented at national and international online congresses.

 Epidemiology, characteristics, stress response and detection of bacterial foodborne pathogens